himanshu-v1/CustomDropdown/README.md

 #Bonus

-- Comes with a utility that can be used to find next and previous custom focusable element on the page with respect to a specific element. ==Returns the element==
+- Comes with a utility that can be used to find next and previous custom focusable element on the page with respect to a specific element. -Returns the element-
-- Comes with a utility that returns a list of all focusable elements on the page in serial order (visible only). --Returns an Array--
+- Comes with a utility that returns a list of all focusable elements on the page in serial order (visible only). -Returns an Array-